qr7hur/nkt-signal-webtorrent/README.md

 - when a peer is added to the swarm, a signal session is established for secure messaging
 - swarms try to maximize reach by propagating to their swarm (1) signal public keys and (2) known peer addresses
 - websocket, webrtc and signal connection/session establishment should be resilient to poor network
-- PRE-PRE-ALPHA VERY SLOW AND BUGGY TOUCH WITH A STICK ONLY
+- PRE-PRE-ALPHA VERY SLOW AND BUGGY TOUCH WITH A STICK ONLY, browser entrypoint is `bugout-signal-test.js`